gariev/xref/README.md

 * **lint.report-level** (errors/warnings/notices; optional)

     Messages with which severity level should be reported by lint; it's warnings by default

+* **lint.add-constant[]** (array of strings, optional)

+    If you get warnings about lower-case string literals that are actually global constants defined in somewere else, you can list these constants here.

 * **lint.add-global-var[]** (array of strings, optional)